 The DOs and DON'Ts of Taking Care of Your Trio Wedding Ring Sets

-Get your wedding jewelry professionally cleaned1-2x per year.
+Get your wedding jewelry professionally cleaned 1-2 times per year.
 In between professional cleaning visits, use an at-home jewelry cleaner and a soft brush to remove dirt and dust.
-You can also use dish washing soap such as Dawn, without micro-abrasives, warm water and a soft tooth brush to clean the crevices of your rings.
+You can also use dish washing soap such as Dawn, without micro-abrasives, warm water, and a soft tooth brush to clean the crevices of your rings.

 Soap can build up on gold jewelry over time, leaving a thin film on the surface.
 Take off your wedding and engagement rings when you shower to cut down the number of times you have to clean them.

 Take off your rings before doing any exercise or manual labor- such as lifting weights, auto repair, woodworking, or even dish washing - where you may accidentally knock them against hard objects.

 Your trio wedding rings are a long-term investment that you want to protect.
 Along with purchasing additional protection such as an Extend Protection Plan, you should also have your rings appraised, and create an insurance policy for each of them.
 The small yearly fee will be well worth it for your peace of mind.

 Aside from the day to day wear on your rings and the inevitable dirt and sweat build-up that comes from exercising, lifting weights, or any physical activity that includes your hands has potential to affect the structure of your rings.